Trial Skills Training

 Included in the program at no cost to the Trainee:

-- All accepted applicants will receive approximately 17 hours of free MCLE (including up to 2 hours of ethics).
+- All accepted applicants will receive approximately 17-20 hours of free MCLE (including ethics hours).

 - In-person trainings include complimentary breakfast, lunch, and afternoon snacks during all three days of training.
 Participants who do not live in San Marcos, Texas will be eligible for reimbursement of hotel expenses in accordance with the reimbursement guidelines outlined below.
-The course requires out-of-town participants to spend three nights in a hotel in San Marcos.
+The course requires out-of-town participants to spend three nights in a hotel.

 Information about specific reimbursement requirements is provided below.

-The next Trial Skills Training will be a virtual offering held in the Fall of 2021.
+The next Trial Skills Training will be a virtual offering held in Spring 2022.
 This training is limited to 21 participants.
 The participants are evenly divided into three groups of seven, comprised of children’s attorneys, attorneys who represent DFPS, and parents’ attorneys.
-Applications must be received by midnight on April 23, 2021.
+Applications must be received by midnight on the deadline date indicated in the application.

 Virtual Training occurs on the Zoom platform.
 Links to the training will be sent to accepted TST participants closer to the training date.